Newcastle - West Ham: How to watch, start time, stream, odds, prediction

-Two injury-hit teams surging toward their season goals meet at St. James’ Park on Saturday when Newcastle United hosts West Ham United (start time 7:30amET on NBCSN and Online via NBCSports.com).
+Two teams missing key pieces but surging toward their season goals meet at St. James’ Park on Saturday when Newcastle United hosts West Ham United (start time 7:30amET on NBCSN and Online via NBCSports.com).

 Newcastle is without two center backs and mainstay midfielder Isaac Hayden, but the deputizing crew won’t have to deal with Michail Antonio, Declan Rice, and perhaps a few others.